gabrielhblisboa/stationarity_analysis/README.md

 This is an experimental library that uses the Kullback-Leibler Divergence to explore noise data synthesis and stationarity analysis.
-Currently Work In Progress
+Currently Work In Progress.

 ## Installation